dekuNukem/PicoRC/sirius1.md

 ### Soldering Notes

-Nothing too tricky in this kit, all basic through-hole stuff.
+Nothing too tricky in this kit, all basic through-hole parts.

 If this is your first time: